kosli-dev/cli/docs.kosli.com/content/getting_started/part_1_overview.md

 ## Reporting environments

-All environment reporting commands are described in detail in [Part 2: Environments in Kosli](/getting_started/part_2_environments/) section.
+All environment reporting commands are described in detail in [Part 2: Environments](/getting_started/part_2_environments/) section.
 And you can find a complete syntax in [Kosli Client Reference](/client_reference/).

 Before you start reporting you need to [create an environment](/getting_started/part_2_environments/#create-an-environment) in Kosli.
 You should have a separate Kosli environment for each runtime environment you're reporting.